voliathon/AutoPhalanx/README.md

 # AutoDefense

 **AutoDefense** (v1.0.0) is a consolidated Windower 4 addon for Final Fantasy XI that manages your defensive gear swaps automatically.
-It currently handles **Phalanx** and **Cursna** by inspecting incoming packets to detect spells cast on you, even from other party members.
+It currently handles **Phalanx** and **Cursna** by inspecting incoming packets to detect spells cast on you from other party members.

 ## Features